operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 **How are updates handled?**

 An operator can be updated by updating the service catalog cache and running a new install plan.
-ClusterServiceVersions specify the version they replace, so that ALM knows to run both old and new simultaneously while resource ownership is transitioned.
+ClusterServiceVersions specify the version they replace, so that OLM knows to run both old and new simultaneously while resource ownership is transitioned.
 This is done with OwnerReferences in kubernetes.
-ALM garbage collects old versions of the operator.
+OLM garbage collects old versions of the operator.

 This requires operators being aware of owner references, and in particular the `controller` flag and gc policy options.